gcmurphy/forkoff/README.md

 ### Ensure libkafel is built and accessible

-(build.rs will look for the file in the root directory) (I think node expects libkafel.so.1 to exist so you need to symlink or rename)
+* build.rs will look for the file in the root directory
+* node expects libkafel.so.1 to exist so you need to symlink or rename

 ```
 cd vendor/kafel
 make
 cp libkafel.so ../
-cp libkafel.so ../lib/libkafel.so.1
+cp libkafel.so ../libkafel.so.1
 ```

 ### Run the build